soundtrip-health/drug_named_entity_recognition/README.md

 ## Contributing to the Drug Named Entity Recognition library

 If you'd like to contribute to this project, you can contact us at https://fastdatascience.com/ or make a pull request on our [Github repository](https://github.com/fastdatascience/drug_named_entity_recognition).
 You can also [raise an issue](https://github.com/fastdatascience/drug_named_entity_recognition/issues).

+## Future Improvements

+### Data Storage Format Migration

+Currently, the drug dictionary data and FuzzySet data structures are stored using Python's `pickle` format.
+Future work includes:

+- **Migrate drug dictionary storage from pickle to JSON**: The drug dictionary data (`drug_variant_to_canonical`, `drug_canonical_to_data`, `drug_variant_to_variant_data`) should be stored in a standard JSON format instead of pickle for better portability, version control compatibility, and security.

+- **Add JSON serialization support for FuzzySet**: The FuzzySet data structures (used for fuzzy matching) should be serializable to JSON format.
+This would allow pre-building FuzzySets during data preparation (`harvesting_data_from_source/07_combine_data_sources.py`) and loading them directly in `drugs_finder.py`, eliminating the need to rebuild them on every import and improving startup performance.

+These improvements would make the data format more transparent, easier to inspect, and compatible with a wider range of tools and workflows.

 ## Developing the Drug Named Entity Recognition library